swagatk/flashCard_alphabets/readme.md

 The APK file is available under `app/release/` folder.
 Click [here](app/release/app-release.apk) to download the APK file.

 ### Tests
-The app has been tested on Android 10.
+- The app has been tested to work properly on Motorolla G7 Power running Android 10 os.
-Sound does not seem to be working on Fire 7 table running on Fire OS 8.3.1.2 which is built on Android 10.
+- Sound does not seem to be working on Fire 7 table running on Fire OS 8.3.1.2 which is built on Android 10.